-NOTE: Pay attention to use the hole that is pointed out towards the bottom left of the Prototyping Board since the hole below it is used for a standoff when mounting the RCM4400W on the Prototyping Board.
+NOTE: Be sure to use the hole that is pointed out towards the bottom left of the Prototyping Board since the hole below it is used for a standoff when mounting the RCM5400W on the Prototyping Board.

 Figure 2.
 Insert Standoffs